Barcelona City Breaks & Short Stays

-It goes without saying that Barcelona is one of the world's best city break destinations - but we're going to say it anyway!
-Barcelona has got everything you want for a weekend break away from home, be it culture, fine-dining, all-night partying or simply laying on the beach that you're after.
+It goes without saying that Barcelona is one of the world’s best city break destinations – but we’re going to say it anyway!
+The cosmopolitan capital of Catalonia has got everything you want for a weekend break away from home, be it culturefine-diningall-night partying or simply laying on the beach that you’re after.
 In fact the best thing about this spirited city is that you can combine almost every pleasure under the sun in one short holiday!

 The 1992 Olympic Games reshaped Barcelona's destiny by reshaping the city's coastline, and where once lay a dirty patch of wasteland now you'll find a string of beaches skirting the sparkling waters of the Mediterranean: prime recreation space for strolling, swimming, sunbathing, sailing, surfing, kitesurfing and even a bit of beach volleyball.
 The city beaches are a riot of action and activity (although day trips further afield, to picturesque coastal resorts such as Sitges, will transport you to quieter sands if you prefer!).